Interface Query

 • executeForList

-Executes a DML statement that returns multiple rows (e.g., with RETURNING clause).
+Executes a DML statement that returns multiple rows (for example, with PostgreSQL/SQLite/MariaDB RETURNING or SQL Server OUTPUT).

 Type Parameters: